Insurance Company Advances Performance with Document Processing Improvements and Cost Savings

 Optimizing Document Imaging Processes

-We kicked off the partnership with a four-phase plan to take the company’s document imaging processes to the optimal state.
+We kicked off the partnership with a four-phase plan to take the company’s document scanning processes to the optimal state.
 This roadmap specified the necessary resources, time allotment, and potential ROI for each phase.

 In phase one, Canon assumed management of staff and operations for the scanning process; we received, prepped, imaged, and coded time-sensitive insurance documents and entered them into the company’s business process workflow.
 To this day, we scan and index 31,000 pages daily—totaling over 11 million scanned images a year.
 Phases two through four involved ongoing measures to reduce costs and increase efficiency.
 A big part of this effort was moving 40% of scanning operations to our offshore business process center (BPC); meanwhile, our BPC in the US receives, processes, and uploads documents to the company’s content management system.